AJFaraday/Thud/docs/challenge.md

 On the Troll player's turn they can  move one troll piece, either as a walk or a shove.

 *Walk*: Trolls can move one space in any direction, unless a troll or the edge of the board is in the way.
-Whenever a troll moves, it kills all dwarves on or adjacent to it's destination space.
+Whenever a troll moves, it kills all dwarfs on or adjacent to it's destination space.

 *Shove*: If two or more trolls are in a line (horizontal, vertical or diagonal) they can shove the troll at the end of the line that number of spaces away, but *only* if the target space, or any of it's immediate neighbours contain a dwarf.
-Whenever a troll moves, it kills all dwarves on or adjacent to it's destination space.
+Whenever a troll moves, it kills all dwarfs on or adjacent to it's destination space.

 It is not permitted for a troll to land directly on a dwarf by either walk or shove moves.

-Each dwarf killed reduces the dwarves score by 1 point.
+Each dwarf killed reduces the dwarfs score by 1 point.

 ## Scores